flavienbwk/book-devops/eng/README.md

 Transforming an organization, regardless of its size, is a complex task involving significant political, technical, and human challenges.
 Should this transformation fail, the consequences can be severe.
 At the same time, it's crucial for your organization to consider the long-term implications of continuing with its current model.
 DevOps aims to minimize these risks through standardized methodologies and tools.

 Research and the experience of thousands of businesses today allow us to understand the challenges related to transitioning organizations to the Cloud.
-Having proven its effectiveness, institutions are gradually shifting their focus to DevOps, although few have fully embraced it yet (see chapter "[Distribution of Initiatives](#distribution-of-initiatives)").
+Having proven its effectiveness, institutions are gradually shifting their focus to DevOps, although few have fully embraced it yet (see chapter "[Distribution of initiatives](#distribution-of-initiatives)").
 One major hurdle remains in sourcing talent in this area, but the foremost challenge is to persuade the leadership.

 Several strategies can be adopted depending on your hierarchical and technical position.
 The most common is to start with a pilot project that addresses internal needs (e.g., deploying software co-developed with your business teams).
-This can attract initial internal partners (see chapter "[Internal Team Model](#internal-team-model)").
+This can attract initial internal partners (see chapter "[Internal team model](#internal-team-model)").

 Provide services promptly to demonstrate the efficiency of your approach compared to traditional methods (e.g., software better suited to needs, streamlined deployment, quick response to incidents...).
 Once the early adopters are convinced, have them testify during your presentations to decision-makers.
 Business teams often agree to do this, feeling indebted for the services you've provided.
-With such a powerful impact, you can gradually rally a community to elevate your vision (see chapter "[How to Convince and Keep Faith](#how-to-convince-and-keep-faith)").
+With such a powerful impact, you can gradually rally a community to elevate your vision (see chapter "[How to convince and keep faith](#how-to-convince-and-keep-faith)").

 Facilitating change is primarily about minimizing risks undertaken.
 Starting small and iterating is the best approach to success.
-Moreover, by understanding the psychological and technical realities behind a transformation project, you'll have all the tools and arguments for a quicker and less perilous transition (see chapter "[Initiatives in Organizations](#initiatives-in-organizations)").
+Moreover, by understanding the psychological and technical realities behind a transformation project, you'll have all the tools and arguments for a quicker and less perilous transition (see chapter "[Initiatives within organizations](#initiatives-within-organizations)").
 Presenting Cloud technologies and DevOps as evolutionary rather than disruptive techniques is an effective way to persuade.

 Like major corporations that constantly invest in new technologies, every organization must be willing to take risks to remain competitive.
 Your executive committee should remain open to surprising perspectives and encourage experimentation.

 For instance, it's vital not to underestimate the potential of employees deemed challenging to manage.
 Some might be the visionaries that will define your future.
-Seriously considering the impact of their ideas is essential, lest you miss critical opportunities for the organization's future (see chapter "[Reducing Organizational Silos](#reducing-organizational-silos)").
+Seriously considering the impact of their ideas is essential, lest you miss critical opportunities for the organization's future (see chapter "[Breaking down organizational silos](#breaking-down-organizational-silos)").

 While business teams you assist see immediate benefits, this value is often more abstract for the leadership.
 As the instigator of a transformation, you need to invest time in familiarizing organizational decision-makers.
 Don't hesitate to start with basic Cloud concepts and gradually clarify the implications of DevOps for stakeholders.
 It's crucial to provide examples of how you've addressed internal dysfunctions with your approach.